Spider plants are an attractive and easy to care for houseplant, which makes them a popular choice for indoor gardening.

 Have you dealt with wilting spider plants?
 Please share your tips in the comments below.

-And if you found this article useful, you can find more houseplant ideas in these articles:
+And if you found this article useful, you can find more spider plant care tips in these articles:

 Photos by Rose Kennedy © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Uncredited photos: Shutterstock.